 Year 4: Information Technology

-In Spring 2, Year 4 were able to use the app iMovie on ipads to record and join together clips to produce a movie.
+In this topic, Year 4 were able to use the app iMovie on iPads to record and join together clips to produce a movie.
 They have also learnt about the different film making techniques and story telling skills.

 Through a mixture of unplugged and practical programming activities, pupils develop their understanding of decomposition and repetition while creating animations.
 They begin by designing a dance sequence and creating a flipbook animation of their dance, before learning how to use simple flowcharts to write algorithms.
 They are introduced to repetition before applying their understanding by decomposing the process of a volcanic eruption.
 Pupils then plan, through using a flowchart algorithm, and program their own micro:bit animated volcanic eruption.
 To conclude the unit, pupils decompose the unit to identify how their learning developed to produce their final product.